rskntroot/oxpasta/README.md

 # oxpasta

-A minimal shell script for interacting with a [rustypaste](https://github.com/orhun/rustypaste) server
+[oxpasta](https://github.com/rskntroot/oxpasta) is a minimal shell script for interacting with a [rustypaste](https://github.com/orhun/rustypaste) server

 ## Brief